rhalbersma/dctl/README.md

 ### Test-suite

 To make sure that your build environment is compatible with the DCTL requirements, the DCTL comes with an extensive suite of unit tests, placed in the `dctl/test` sub-directory.
-To build and run the test-suite, follow the requirements (in particular: compile Boost.Test), and from inside the directory in which you downloaded the DCTL, type (where `-jN` builds on `N` cores in parallel)
+To build and run the test-suite, follow the requirements (in particular: compile Boost.Test), and type (where `-j N` builds on `N` cores in parallel)

+      cd dctl
       mkdir build && cd build
       cmake ..
-      cmake --build . -- -jN
+      cmake --build . -j N
       ctest -E "search|traversal"

 The build will take less than a minute on a 3.5 GHz Intel i7 (and longer for systems with less parallelism).
 The test-suite itself takes a second to run.
 Note that the `ctest` command excludes all unit tests that do a tree search or traversal (these tests will take several minutes to hours to run, respectively).
 If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!